Scout troops collect 3,555 pounds of food for FeedNC

 The Scouts placed door hangers at houses in the area the week before asking for donations and then went back to collect later.
 Three pickup truck loads of food totaling 3,555 pounds was collected.

-The Pack and Troop are chartered by Centre Presbyterian and Fair View United Methodist Churches in Mt.
-Mourne.
+The Pack and Troop are chartered by Centre Presbyterian and Fair View United Methodist churches in Mount Mourne.

 Get local news delivered to your inbox!